robotamer/authvel/README.md

 More info at:
 http://laravel.com/docs/database/migrations

-Go to the bundles/authvel/views folder and rename the sample files You can edit the renamed files to fit your needs, they will not be overwritten
+Let's go to the ``bundles/authvel/views`` folder and rename the sample files You can edit the renamed files to fit your needs, they will not be overwritten when you upgrade

-Go to your site:
+Finally, go to your site: ''replace the domain part with yor setup``
     http://laravel.dev/auth

-And login with admin:secret or what ever you specified in the config
+And login with admin:secret or what ever you specified your secret to be in the config

 #### Upgrade
+This part is easy, thanks to Laravel

     php artisan bundle:publish authvel
     php artisan bundle:upgrade authvel

-Go to the bundles/authvel/views folder and check for any upgrades to the sample files
+Go to the ``bundles/authvel/views`` folder and check for any upgrades to the sample files